olivierh59500/docker-crits/README.md

 # About this Repo

-This is the Git repo of the Docker image for [pnelson/crits](https://registry.hub.docker.com/pnelson/docker-crits/).
+This is the Git repo of the Docker image for [pnelson/crits](https://registry.hub.docker.com/u/pnelson/crits/).
 See the Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.

-The full readme is generated over in [pnelson/docker-crits-docs](https://github.com/pnelson/docker-crits-docs), specificially in [pnelson/docker-crits-docs/crits](https://github.com/pnelson/docker-crits-docs/crits).
+The full readme may one day be generated over in [pnelson/docker-crits-docs](https://github.com/pnelson/docker-crits-docs), specificially in [pnelson/docker-crits-docs/crits](https://github.com/pnelson/docker-crits-docs/crits).

 This is a work in progress and should serve multiple purposes: